 The Susquehanna River flows 464 miles from its headwaters in Cooperstown, NY to Havre de Grace, MD where it meets the Chesapeake Bay.
 The river drains 27,510 square miles of land area which includes over 49,000 miles of rivers, streams, creeks and other small tributaries which make up half of the fresh water that flows to the Chesapeake Bay.
-LASA's treated effluent flows into a small tributary before meeting the waters of the Susquehanna.
+LASA’s treated effluent from the Susquehanna Water Pollution Control Facility flows into a small tributary before meeting the waters of the Susquehanna.
 LASA realizes the many benefits of this water resource and is committed to its protection.

 In response to the declining health of the Chesapeake Bay, the Chesapeake 2000 Agreement between the Commonwealth of Pennsylvania, the Commonwealth of Virginia, the State of Maryland, the District of Columbia, the U.S. Environmental Protection Agency (EPA), and the Chesapeake Bay Commission was agreed upon.

 The goal of this Agreement is to achieve and maintain the water quality necessary to support the aquatic resources of the Bay and its tributaries and to protect human health.
 A component of this goal is to reduce the amount of nitrogen, phosphorus and sediment entering the Bay to such a level as to remove it from the EPA’s list of impaired waterways.
 Reducing the amount of these parameters from entering the Bay’s waters is critical to maintaining healthy fish, plants, shellfish, and waterfowl.